 For easier paper disposal, have a designated paper recycling bin.
 This bin allows the paper to be as clean as possible for recycling.

 Additionally, according to various online resources, there are different ways to dispose of shredded paper.
 One source says you can recycle shredded paper, while another says you can not.
-So check with your local recycling plant to see if they will accept shredded paper.
+So check your local recycling plant to see if they will accept shredded paper.

 Step 4.
 Shred personal or sensitive documents.